 Policy Number Policy Title/Purpose Reason that policy has not been saved HSG1 HSG3 Housing Target Allocation Identified Sites 2001-2006 The target is now out of date Referred to sites for 2001-2006.
-Now out of date and sites have been developed HSG4 Identified Sites - Brookwood Hospital Site has now been developed HSG7 Windfall Sites Not consistent with current national policy.
-HSG17 Gypsy Sites Not consistent with current national policy.
-CUS3 Provision of Community Facilities within the Brookwood Hospital Core Site has now been developed.
-GRB2 New Buildings within the Repetitive of national policy set out in Planning ONDE Green Belt Policy Guidance 2: Green Belts.
+Now out of date and sites have been developed HSG4 Identified Sites - Brookwood Hospital Site has now been developed HSG7 HSG17 CUS3 Windfall Sites Gypsy Sites Provision of Community Facilities within the Brookwood Hospital Core Not consistent with current national policy.
+Not consistent with current national policy.
+Site has now been developed.
+GRB2 New Buildings within the Green Belt Repetitive of national policy set out in Planning Policy Guidance 2: Green Belts.
 GRB3 The Re-Use of Buildings within the Green Belt.
 Repetitive of national policy set out in Planning Policy Guidance 2: Green Belts.
 GRB5 Loss of Agricultural Land Repetitive of national policy set out in Planning Policy Guidance 2: Green Belts.
 MON1 General Monitoring Statement of intent to carry out required monitoring is unnecessary.
 MON2 Employment Generating Development Statement of intent to carry out required monitoring is unnecessary.
 MON3 Housing Supply Statement of intent to carry out required monitoring is unnecessary.
 MON4 The Economic Well Being of Woking Town Centre and The District and Local Centres.
 Statement of intent to carry out required monitoring is unnecessary.
 MON5 Environmental Indicators Statement of intent to carry out required monitoring is unnecessary.